PetrGlad/emmate/README.md

 ## Current status

 Somewhat usable, no documentation yet (e.g. hot-keys, launching need to be described).
 The code still needs major revamps and polishing.
 No backward compatibility guarantees.
+If you want to keep working with a new emmate version that has an incompatible format, export a midi file and open that as a new project.

 See TODO list below to se missing or planned parts.

 ## Requirements